 Can I use the clubhouse?

-Yes, only the clubhouse meeting room, downstairs and upstairs bathrooms, hallway slop sink, and soda refrigerator are now available.
-Masks must be worn indoors.
-The kitchen and fireplace rooms are STILL OFF LIMITS until further notice.
-Please disinfect areas that you use (doorknobs, soda fridge, etc.).
-A porta potty and wash station are located behind the clubhouse.
+Yes, the Clubhouse meeting room, downstairs and upstairs bathrooms, hallway slop sink, and soda refrigerator are now available.
+Masks must be worn indoors in accordance with NY State guidelines.
+The kitchen and fireplace rooms are also open.
+Maximum occupancy in the kitchen is 2 people.
+Members must disinfect areas that you use (doorknobs, soda fridge, etc.).

 Where can I leave my personal dinghy at CYC?